-On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit and run accident.
+On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit-and-run accident.
 Ten hours later, Montana Highway Patrol stopped Katie Garding near the scene because she had a cracked windshield.
-However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car hit Parsons.
+However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car hit Bronson.

 In April 2010, the State of Montana charged Katie with Vehicular Homicide, Leaving the Scene of an Accident, and Driving Without a Valid Driver’s License.
 At the time, James Bordeaux, Katie’s former partner, was facing a burglary charge and a Persistent Felony Offender designation.
-The court could have sentenced him up to 20 years for the burglary charge and up to 100 years for the PFO designation.
-James made a plea deal with the State that he would testify against Katie and plead guilty to the burglary charge, and the State would recommend that he receive a five-year suspended sentence as opposed to the possible 100 he faced.
+Because of the PFO designation, the Court could have sentenced him to 100 years.
+James made a plea deal with the State that he would testify against Katie and plead guilty to the burglary charge; in exchange, the State recommended that he receive only a five-year suspended sentence.

+Katie was offered a plea deal that would result in a suspended sentence and no prison time.
+But she refused to admit guilt for something she did not do.
 The case went to trial in June 2011.
 Katie was represented by a public defender who did not hire an accident reconstruction expert to testify.
-She was found guilty, and in 2013, the Montana Supreme Court affirmed the conviction.
-Following her unsuccessful appeal, MTIP began investigating Katie’s case.
+She was found guilty in 2013.

 Katie Garding on being falsely accused and wrongfully convicted: